 What was new was the direction of the stripes.
 Brooks Brothers ran the diagonal stripes from right to left instead of left to right and voila, the silk repp tie was Americanized.
 Brits were outraged, of course.
 Not only were the stripes all wrong, but a gentleman only wore the “his colors.”
 Repp ties said something about the man wearing them.
 A glance at the colors could tell you, for example, what university he attended.
 Ivy Leaguers loved that idea – as they loved just about everything Brooks Brothers – and adopted the repp tie into their school uniforms.
 Mix in a blue blazer and khaki pants and you have pure prep, but the look quickly spread outside of the halls of Princeton.

 While collar styles or the direction of the stripes of a gentleman’s tie may hardly seem renegade now, men were fighting generations of tradition when it came to so-called appropriate dress.
 It was the Jazz Age and all around them, men were seeing signs of societal change.
 If there was ever a time to break free from the old style of dress and make it fresh and new, the Roaring 20s was the time to do it.

-Today Brooks Brothers is re-branding themselves and making friends with costumer designers in Hollywood.
-They designed some suits for Mad Men and now for the 2013 Great Gatsby movie too.
-In the movie, they reproduced clothing from their vault of 20’s suit patterns and updated them to modern taste.
+Today, Brooks Brothers is re-branding themselves and making friends with costume designers in Hollywood.
+They designed some suits for Mad Men and now for the 2013 The Great Gatsby movie too.
+In the movie, they reproduced clothing from their vault of ’20s suit patterns and updated them to modern taste.
 The suit cut has been named the “Fitzgerald” cut.
-For us public folks we get a chance to buy contemporized versions of the most popular movie looks.
-Have a peak.
+For us public folk, we get a chance to buy contemporized versions of the most popular movie looks.
+Have a peek.
 These styles are both very vintage and on trend today.